rancher/rancher-docs/docs/troubleshooting/other-troubleshooting-tips/logging.md

 If you need to troubleshoot the initialization of `cattle-cluster-agent` the log levels can be set during the initialization of the downstream clusters.

-Wile creating a Cluster under `Cluster Configuration -> Agent Environment Vars` some variables can be set to define the log level.
+When you create a cluster under **Cluster Configuration > Agent Environment Vars** you can set variables to define the log level.

 For trace-level `CATTLE_TRACE` or `RANCHER_TRACE` must be set to `true`